addiscent/vagrant-ruby-rails/README.md

 The installed _Git_ software can be used for committing _Ruby/Rails_ project files or other sources into repositories.

 If you customize the configuration and provisioning files of this _vagrant-ruby-rails_ _Vagrant Box_, and then save them in a _Git_ repository, you can easily recreate your own custom _vagrant-ruby-rails_ _Vagrant Box_ development environment in the future.
 Also, using an online _Git_ repository, you can easily share your customized _vagrant-ruby-rails_ _Vagrant Box_ with other users.

+Note that the Ubuntu Server OS installed in this Vagrant Box is _not_ a 64 bit machine runtime; it is a 32 bit image installation.
+Though a 32 bit image is slightly slower than a 64 bit image for some applications, it requires less storage than a 64 bit image, and runs more legacy software.

 Definitions : A "_host_" is a computer on which you will be installing _vagrant-ruby-rails_.  _Vagrant-ruby-rails_ is a "_guest_" installed onto your "_host_" computer.
 Because the _vagrant-ruby-rails_ "_guest_" is a _Vagrant Box_, it is referred to in this document as a _guest-vbox_.